 Bulbs are like little battery packs, storing the energy needed to put down roots, and grow leaves and flowers.
 They need ample light for spring growth, but they also need it long after flowering!
 After flowering, is when leaves generate the most energy (through photosynthesis, which requires light) and that energy is stored in the bulb structure for the following year.
 The more light that bulbs receive, the more energy they generate and the more likely they are to bloom year after year.

 Bulbs grow best in rich, well-drained soil, which means don’t plant in areas with standing water, prepare planting sites by removing debris such as rocks, sticks, matted roots, etc. and to work organic matter such as Sargent’s cotton-burr compost or shredded leaf mulch into the planting area.
-This organic material helps to amend soil, creating a good growing environment for bulbs.
+This organic material helps to amend the soil, creating a good growing environment for bulbs.

-The planting depth and spacing depends on the individual bulb.
+The planting depth and spacing depend on the individual bulb.
 If packaged, there should be planting depth instructions included, but generally, you want to plant bulbs two to three times deeper than their diameter.
 (This will vary with the type of soil.)
 The U of M Extension office suggests the following guidelines for planting:

-- With the pointed end facing up, set the bulb in the prepared soil, so that the base is resting at the appropriate depth.
+- With the pointed end facing up, set the bulb in the prepared soil so that the base is resting at the appropriate depth.